martinpickering64/carolinegreson.com/content/workshops/zantium-studios-2-day-workshop-copy.md

 preview_only = false

 +++
-Caroline will again be teaching her popular 2-day workshops at Zantium Studios near Wirksworth, Derbyshire on 16th and 17th September 2021.
+Caroline will again be teaching her popular 2-day workshops at Zantium Studios near Wirksworth, Derbyshire on 17th and 18th June 2021.

 With having a full 2 days, we have the opportunity to make bigger sculptures, deer or sheep are always popular but other animals are also possible.
 Caroline will always try and help you create what you want.